Returning to campus and ADA accommodations

 Equity and Access Services ensures compliance with federal and state laws and regulations pertaining to persons with disabilities, including the Americans with Disabilities Act (ADA), ADA Amendments Act (ADAAA), ADA Standards for Accessible Design, and Sections 503 and 504 of the Rehabilitation Act.
 In addition, Virginia Commonwealth University's Accessibility and Reasonable Accommodation for Individuals with Disabilities Policy applies to the entire university community and third parties.

-We collaborate with Student Accessibility and Educational Opportunity (formerly Disability Support Services, which provides ADA accommodations for students on the Monroe Park Campus; the Division for Academic Success, which provides ADA accommodations for students on the MCV Campus; and other departments at VCU to ensure equal access to programs, services and activities as required by the ADA.
+We collaborate with Student Accessibility and Educational Opportunity (formerly Disability Support Services), which provides ADA accommodations for students on the Monroe Park Campus, the Division for Academic Success, which provides ADA accommodations for students on the VCU Health Campus and other departments at VCU to ensure equal access to programs, services and activities as required by the ADA.

 Our services include:

 - Consultations with employees and their supervisors about the accommodations process for employees and job applicants.
 NOTE: This includes providing accommodations for student employees in their function as employees that may be separate from those received through the request for academic accommodation.

 - Physical and programmatic access to university programs and facilities